augustoamerico/expenses_fetcher/README.md

 # Expenses Fetcher

-A small CLI tool to pull personal finance transactions from multiple sources (banks/APIs), categorize them, and push them into repositories such as Google Sheets or Buxfer.
+A small CLI tool to pull personal finance transactions from multiple sources (banks/APIs), categorize them, and push them into repositories such as Google Sheets.
 It also tracks account balances and supports basic deduplication.

 Highlights
 - Repository-first workflow: keep categorization and dashboards in your repository (Google Sheets today; Excel planned).